nicklewers/schematizr/README.md

 }
 ```

-Convert the JSON into a the schema:
+Convert the JSON into a the schema using the *assemble()* function:

 ### `assemble(nestedJson)`